 Each of this type of pipe fitting is reviewed in separate articles of the projectmaterials.com knowledge base.

-PIPE FITTINGS DIMENSIONS AND MATERIALS
+BW FITTINGS MATERIALS

 SEAMLESS VS WELDED FITTINGS